 Angie Chuang, Feature, George Mason University Book Festival

-Furious Flower Decennial Poets canonization of multiple Willow poets at James Madison University (2014)
+Furious Flower Decennial Poets feature of multiple Willow poets at James Madison University (2014)

 Alan King, PEN Faulkner Fellow, 2012-present

 About the Co-Founders, Heather Buchanan & Randall Horton

-Heather Buchanan is the owner of Aquarius Press (founded 1999), of which Willow Books is its flagship imprint.
+Heather Buchanan is the owner of Aquarius Press (founded 1999), for which Willow Books is its flagship imprint.
 A University of Michigan Difference-Maker Alumnus of the Year, Buchanan is a lecturer on the university circuit and a three-time fellow.
 She is the director of the LitFest national festivals.
-A consultant in the arts and humanities, Buchanan was a Poet-in-Residence for the Detroit Public Library, COO of the Wayne County Council for Arts, History & Humanities and received a Proclamation from the city for her work in the arts.
+An Arts & Humanities consultant, Buchanan was a Poet-in-Residence for the Detroit Public Library, COO of the Wayne County Council for Arts, History & Humanities and received a Proclamation for her work in the arts.
 She was the 2019 Michigan Humanities Champion of the Year nominee and currently serves on the board of LATITUDE Chicago.
 A 2020 Career Pathways committee member for the Society for American Music, Buchanan is a violinist with the Detroit Symphony Orchestra’s Community Ensemble.
-She is the founder of AUXmedia, a Detroit-based studio for creatives.
+She is the founder of AUXmedia, a Detroit-based studio.

 Randall Horton, Ph.D., Editor-in-Chief, is a professor of Creative Writing at University of New Haven and the author of several books, most recently Hook: A Memoir.
 Featured on outlets such as C-Span’s BookTV, Horton is a past NEA Creative Writing Fellow and a Great Lakes Association Fellow.